nd-nuclear-theory/mcscript-ncci/doc/examples/README.md

     You can use a dependency option (`--dependency=afterok:<job_id>`) to sequence these jobs, without having to wait for each one to finish.

-  * runtransitions02: example of explicitly defining one-bodyand two-body observables
+  * runtransitions02: example of explicitly defining one-body and two-body observables

     Here we explicitly construct the intrinsic kinetic energy operator from its expression as a sum of one-body and separable two-body terms, e.g, equation